GWC-DCMB/curriculum-notebooks/paper/paper.md

 Aubrey Annis, Awanti Sambarey, Mengtong Hu, Maribel Okiye, Yingxiao Zhang, and Neslihan Bisgin.

-We are grateful for the funding and other support provided to our student organization from the following sponsors: the U-M Department of Computational Medicine and Bioinformatics, the U-M Department of Biostatistics,
+We are grateful for the funding, assistance, and other support provided to our student organization from the following sponsors: the U-M Department of Computational Medicine and Bioinformatics, the U-M Department of Biostatistics,